What is attention deficit hyperactivity disorder?

 Sex is no different from other activities that present a challenge for someone with ADHD.
 They can have trouble concentrating during sex, lose interest in what they’re doing, or become distracted.

 Women with ADHD often have trouble reaching orgasm.
-Some women report being able to have many orgasms very quickly, and at other times not reaching orgasm, even with prolonged stimulation.
+Some women report being able to have many orgasms very quickly, and at other times not reach orgasm, even with prolonged stimulation.

-People with ADHD are hypersensitive.
-This means a sexual activity that feels good to a partner without ADHD can be irritating or even painful for the person with ADHD.
+People with ADHD may be hypersensitive.
+This means a sexual activity that feels good to a partner without ADHD can be irritating or uncomfortable for the person with ADHD.